digitalave/digitalave-old-website-2023-07-06/_posts/2020-05-11-SonarQube-Integration-With-Jenkins.md

 <img src="/assets/img/post-imgs/Sonar-Jenkins/12.png" width="auto" width="100%">

-Save & Apply changes you made.
+Save & Apply the changes you made.
-Now, Rest of the configuration has been completed.
-Now, Head Over to  your project home on Jenkins and run "**Build Now**" button.
+Now, the Rest of the configuration has been completed.
+Now, Head Over to your project home on Jenkins and run the "**Build Now**" button.

 <img src="/assets/img/post-imgs/Sonar-Jenkins/13.png" width="auto" width="100%">

-Now, Go to console output will show you long list and you'll "**EXECUTION SUCCESS**" status.
+Now, Go to console output will show you a long list, and you'll see "**EXECUTION SUCCESS**" status.

 <img src="/assets/img/post-imgs/Sonar-Jenkins/15.png" width="auto" width="100%">
 <img src="/assets/img/post-imgs/Sonar-Jenkins/16.png" width="auto" width="100%">